Before Buying a Home in Florida

-The most important advice we can impart to our clients is simple, "...buying your dream home in Florida should be exciting and enjoyable..." but get lots of knowledge first.
-You'll find it right here on our website - it's filled with information pertinent to purchasing a home in Southwest Florida.
+The most important advice we can impart to our clients is simple, "...buying your dream home in SW Florida should be exciting and enjoyable..." but get lots of knowledge first.
+You'll find it right here on our website - it's filled with information pertinent to purchasing a SW FL home.

 Florida is a High Closing Cost State

 Most buyers don't realize that Florida is classified as a "High Closing Cost" state.
-By the time you've met someone knowledgeable in this area you may have already signed a purchase contract and have no idea just how expensive it is to close on your new property, especially with builders and developers, or by working with a listing agent who represents the seller's interest.
-That's why it's so important that you have your own representation.
+By the time you've met someone knowledgeable in this area, you may have already signed a purchase contract and have no idea just how expensive it is to close on your new property, especially with builders and developers, or by working with a listing agent who represents the seller's interest, not yours.
+That's why it's so important that you have your own representation when purchasing any SW Florida real estate.

 Purchasing New Construction